Last updated: July 13, 2022

-Nathaniel Banks was a lifelong politician.
-When the war began in 1861 Banks was generally well regarded and respected as a former governor of Massachusetts.
-Because of his respected status he was one of the first men to be appointed by President Lincoln as Major General of the newly raised volunteer troops.
+Nathaniel P. Banks was a lifelong politician.
+When Civil War began in 1861 he was well regarded and respected as a former governor of Massachusetts.
+He was one of the first generals appointed by President Lincoln to command newly raised volunteer troops.

 During the 1862 Peninsula Campaign, while McClellan advanced directly on the Confederate capitol at Richmond, Banks and the two divisions he commanded were given the task of preventing Confederate commander, Thomas "Stonewall" Jackson, from reinforcing the defenses of Richmond.
 Jackson met the challenge and successfully outmaneuvered and outfought not only Banks, but also the armies of Joseph Shields and John Freemont as well.
-On May 25th, 1862 Banks faced Jackson in the Shenandoah Valley for the last time when he lost the First Battle of Winchester in Winchester, Virginia.
+Banks' sound defeat at the First Battle of Winchester would not be the last time he Banks faced Jackson in the field.

 Banks played no significant role in the fighting at the Second Battle of Manassas and missed the Maryland Campaign altogether, sitting out the fighting as commander of the Military District of Washington.